A B C D E F G H I J M N O P R S T V W

 Batch Processing/Job Scheduling

-Batch processing is execution of a series of programs, or jobs, on a computer without manual intervention.
+Batch processing is the execution of a series of programs or jobs on a computer without manual intervention.
 Batch processing and job scheduling controls validate the accuracy, completeness and timely processing of system jobs.

 Batch Total